-Should you be interested in studying either German or Legal German as a minor subject, please contact the teacher for detailed information.
+Should you be interested in studying either German: Language Use and Culture or Legal German: Language Use and Culture as a minor subject, please contact the teacher for detailed information.

-The courses XICP0221 Understanding Germany, XICP0222 Understanding Austria and XICP0224 Understanding Switzerland offer useful introductions to the culture of the German-speaking countries.
+The courses Understanding Germany (XICP0221), Understanding Austria (XICP0222) and Understanding Switzerland (XICP0224) offer useful introductions to the culture of the German-speaking countries.
 All three are given in English.

 I am not a student of the University of Lapland.
 Can I participate in courses?